MarwanMohamed95/FaceMaskDetector/README.md

     2. Loading the Model
     3. Haar Cascade Classifier (Face Detection)
     4. Testing the model on real time images and videos 4.1.
-The First Part of this tutorial is to run the face mask detector on a real time image 4.2.
-The Second Part of this tutorial is to run the face mask detector on a live video.
+The First Part of this notebook is to run the face mask detector on a real time image 4.2.
+The Second Part of this notebook is to run the face mask detector on a live video.

 ## An Overview about the model we used (MobileNetV2):